rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <b>Query Intent:</b> To find software products that contain Adobe in their product name.<br>

   The Software Product node has an attribute named product that lists the product name.<br>
-  View the list of attributes that you can use on the Software Product page, or you can use <br>
+  View the list of attributes that you can use on the Software Product page, or you can use the query: <br>
   `MATCH(x:SOFTWARE_PRODUCT) RETURN x` to get a list of attributes. <br>

     1. Use the MATCH clause to select the `SOFTWARE_PRODUCT` because it